Where to Get Free Financial Advice for Your Business

-Like a lot of what you do as a small business owner, you’re going to have to take the DIY approach until you make serious headway with your finances.
+Like a lot of what you do as a small agency owner, you’re going to have to take the DIY approach until you make serious headway with your finances.
 Don’t worry.
 There are some great resources that provide free financial advice that is both useful and will enable you to take immediate action.

 Let’s take a look:

 To be clear, most of you won’t be able to leverage the Foundation for Financial Planning’s network of pro bono financial advisors.
 The free service is only available to people in dire need or crisis.

 However, the Foundation for Financial Planning has a number of free consumer resources you can use.
 There are: